L2O

 L2O was a Chicago seafood restaurant opened in 2008 by chef Laurent Gras and owned and operated by Lettuce Entertain You Enterprises.
 The name of the restaurant stands for Lake to Ocean.
-The restaurant was located at 2300 N. Lincoln Park West, Chicago, IL 60614.
+The restaurant was located at 2300 N. Lincoln Park West, Chicago, Illinois 60614.

-L2O and Alinea were the only restaurants in Chicago to receive 3 stars from the 2010 Michelin Guide.
-L2O earned 1 Michelin star in the 2011 guide and 2 stars in the 2012 guide.
+L2O and Alinea were the only restaurants in Chicago to receive three stars from the 2010 Michelin Guide.
+L2O earned 1 Michelin star in the 2011 guide and two stars in the 2012 guide.

 Matthew Kirkley became L2O's chef in November 2011.
 In 2012, the restaurant installed twin saltwater tanks that house live shellfish.

 The restaurant ceased to operate in December 2014.